 The latest e-commerce trends from research commissioned by FedEx Express, a subsidiary of FedEx Corp.
 (NYSE: FDX) and one of the world’s largest express transportation companies, shows that both Small and Medium sized Enterprises (SMEs) and consumers in the Asia Pacific, Middle East and Africa region (AMEA) agree that there’s room for further growth in the already booming e-commerce sector.
 In Malaysia, nearly 90% of SMEs acknowledge the increased importance of e-commerce to their business over the past 3 years while 89% of SMEs believe it will continue to become even more important in future.

-particular, have had their eyes opened to the benefits of online shopping during the pandemic and there is no going back.
-SMEs are largely excited by this revolution and are willing to invest and change their outlook to capitalize.
+E-commerce revolution means a fundamental shift in the consumer’s mindset and behaviors around e-commerce.
+Older consumers, in particular, have had their eyes opened to the benefits of online shopping during the pandemic and there is no going back.
+SMEs are largely excited by this revolution and are willing to invest and change their outlook to capitalise.

 Of the 11 markets in the Asia Pacific, SMEs in India, Malaysia, Philippines and Vietnam were among the most optimistic about their future e-commerce growth in the next three years, a sentiment shared by consumers in these same markets.
 Looking ahead, for Malaysian SMEs, China is seen as the key market, within AMEA, that Malaysian SMEs will target for export growth, followed by India and Japan.